rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i make many typing mistakes and dont appreciate jokes or actually being corrected about it unless i ask or you are a close friend of mine !

-- yes i follow and unfollow people if i want because if i dont int with them i might unfollow but i dont hate them
+- yes i follow and unfollow people if i want because if i dont int with them i might unfollow but i dont hate them and i will never ever ever spam follow

 - i love animating, writing, music, and art! i animate in flipaclip, and i am both a traditional and digital artist! i play the piano and i write short stories in my free time ^_^